Starving for love and craving affection

 "Did you just call me a slut?"

-"No, I said those shorts make you look like a slut, you're not a slut, well at least not all the time."
+"No, I just suggested that those shorts might be a little too short, you're not a slut, well at least not all the time."

 Chelsea would never admit it but she was jealous of Maya.
-She saw Maya as the standard of beauty.
-Maya was tall, thin and gorgeous or in other words everything Chelsea wanted to be "If you have it, you gotta flaunt it."
+She saw Maya as the standard of perfection.
+Maya was tall, thin and gorgeous or in other words everything Chelsea wanted to be but never would be "If you have it, you gotta flaunt it."

 "Speaking of showing off, why don't you ever show off yours?"
 Teased Maya pointed at Chelsea's green and white sweatshirt and baggy gray tattered Hollister sweatpants.